-Please note that the writer of this article has not tried these products.
-All product information is purely research-based.
+Please note that the writer of this article has not tried any of these products.
+All product information presented here is purely research-based.

 Tempered steel coils provide support and reduce motion transfer for co-sleepers, while a zoned comfort layer of latex provides precision support and pressure relief.

-This mattress may be a good option for co-sleepers, as the presence of coils and edge-to-edge reinforcement suggests there is little motion transfer from one sleeper to another.
+This mattress may be a good option for co-sleepers, as the presence of coils and edge-to-edge reinforcement suggests that there is little motion transfer from one sleeper to another.

 The Helix Plus mattress comes with free shipping, a 100-night sleep trial period, and a 10-year warranty.

 This 11-in memory foam mattress includes a lifetime warranty and a 365-night sleep trial.

 The mattress features five layers, including a quilted, cooling mattress cover and an adaptive memory foam layer.
 The manufacturers say that this may help relieve pressure and reduce movement transfer, possibly making it a suitable choice for co-sleeping.